hichem-abdellali/L2D2/README.md

 This repository contains the pre-trained network implementation of the following [paper](https://www.researchgate.net/publication/355340221_L2D2_Learnable_Line_Detector_and_Descriptor):

+Please cite this publication whenever you use the implementation:
 ```text
 @inproceedings{l2d2,
   author    = {Hichem Abdellali, Robert Frohlich, Viktor Vilagos, Zoltan Kato},